- Understand the importance of Wundt and James in the development of psychology

 However, despite his efforts to train individuals in the process of introspection, this process remained highly subjective, and there was very little agreement between individuals.

-William James (1842–1910) was the first American psychologist who espoused a different perspective on how psychology should operate (Figure 1.3).
-James was introduced to Darwin’s theory of evolution by natural selection and accepted it as an explanation of an organism’s characteristics.
+William James, John Dewey, and Charles Sanders Peirce helped establish functional psychology (Figure 1.3).
+They accepted Darwin’s theory of evolution by natural selection and viewed this theory as an explanation of an organism’s characteristics.
 Key to that theory is the idea that natural selection leads to organisms that are adapted to their environment, including their behavior.
 Adaptation means that a trait of an organism has a function for the survival and reproduction of the individual, because it has been naturally selected.
 As James saw it, psychology’s purpose was to study the function of behavior in the world, and as such, his perspective was known as functionalism.
 Functionalism focused on how mental activities helped an organism fit into its environment.
 Functionalism has a second, more subtle meaning in that functionalists were more interested in the operation of the whole mind rather than of its individual parts, which were the focus of structuralism.
 Like Wundt, James believed that introspection could serve as one means by which someone might study mental activities, but James also relied on more objective measures, including the use of various recording devices, and examinations of concrete products of mental activities and of anatomy and physiology (Gordon, 1995).

 Freud and Psychoanalytic Theory